chainer/chainerui/docs/source/reference/ui.rst

 Commands pane
 ~~~~~~~~~~~~~

 Operation buttons in ``Commands`` pane allow users to operate the training job.
-To enable these buttons, the trining job is required to set :ref:`CommandsExtension <module_command_extension>` and click them within running the job.
+To enable these buttons, the trining job is required to set :ref:`CommandsExtension <module_command_extension>` and click them **within running the job**.
 For more detail of how to set the extension, see :ref:`getstart_operate_training_loop`.

 **Take snapshot**

 Save a training model to the file in NPZ format with using `save_napz <https://docs.chainer.org/en/stable/reference/generated/chainer.serializers.save_npz.html>`__ By default, ``snapshot_iter_{.updater.iteration}`` file is saved to the result path.

+**Stop**

+Stop the trining loop.

 **Adjust**

 Adjust the hyperparameters of an optimizer.
 This function supports only `MomentumSGD <https://docs.chainer.org/en/stable/reference/generated/chainer.optimizers.MomentumSGD.html#chainer.optimizers.MomentumSGD>`__ optimizer.

-**Stop**

-Stop the trining loop.

 **Command history**